Internship Training Manual

 1. Interns meet weekly with their senior staff co-facilitator for thirty minutes of debriefing and supervision around each group session.

-2. Every other week, interns meet together with the Group Program Coordinator for one hour to discuss Yalom’s The Theory and Practice of Group Psychotherapy text and process their clinical group work including reviewing recorded group therapy sessions.
+2. Every other week, interns meet together with the Group Program Coordinator for one hour to discuss Yalom’s The Theory and Practice of Group Psychotherapy or Corey & Corey’s Groups: Process and Practice text and process their clinical group work, including reviewing recorded group therapy sessions.

-3. On the opposite week, interns participate in “Group Team” with all senior staff who facilitate group therapy to process group issues, review facilitators’ group therapy work, and review selected recordings of any facilitator’s group therapy work.
+3. On the opposite week, interns participate in “Group Team” with all senior staff who facilitate interpersonal process group therapy to explore group issues, review facilitators’ group therapy work, and review selected recordings of any facilitator’s group therapy work.

 G. Provision of Primary Supervision

 Predoctoral psychology practicum clinicians (usually from IU’s Department of Counseling Psychology) are onsite for the fall and spring academic semesters.
 Each practicum clinician is individually supervised by a CAPS intern for 1.5 hours each week.
 Each of these supervision sessions is video recorded.
 Interns complete a one-page critique of each supervision session.
-The Coordinator of the Predoctoral Psychology Practicum provides interns with 1.5 hours of group supervision of their supervision.
+The Coordinator of the Predoctoral Psychology Practicum provides interns with 1.5 hours of group supervision of their supervision which includes review of their supervision recording.
 The Coordinator of the Predoctoral Psychology Practicum signs off on practicum clinician notes (i.e., intake reports, progress notes, correspondences etc.) after the supervising intern has reviewed and supervised the practicum clinician in editing their notes.
 The practicum clinicians also receive 1.5 hours of group supervision per week with the Coordinator of the Predoctoral Psychology Practicum.

 H. Progress Notes

-Interns are expected to dictate notes for all sessions, daily.
-These notes, any consultation notes, and supervisee notes need to be addressed and forwarded to appropriate supervisors within two working days of receipt.
+Interns are expected to type notes for all sessions, daily.
+These notes, any consultation notes, and supervisee notes need to be addressed and forwarded to appropriate supervisors within two working days.

 I. Outreach and Consultation

 Consistent with our program’s developmental focus, interns initially “shadow” senior staff on outreach programs.
-Interns eventually develop outreach programs in line with their own interests and in consultation with the coordinator for consultation and outreach.
-Each intern is expected to individually facilitate a minimum of three outreach programs per semester (in addition to other group projects in which interns are involved).
-Each intern also co-chairs with a senior staff member one large-scale outreach program, such as a national screening and awareness day.
+As they gain experience, interns may develop outreach programs in line with their own interests and in consultation with the outreach coordinator, who manages incoming requests for presentation from the campus community.
+Each intern is expected to individually facilitate a minimum of three outreach programs per semester (this may include or be in addition to other group projects in which interns are involved).

 J. Clinical Concentrations

-3. Diversity Outreach focuses on reaching out to underserved populations through various university diversity-themed student centers.
+• Diversity Outreach: Focused on reaching out to underserved populations through various university diversity-themed student centers

 K. Seminar Series